 A sample of schools who are making Intellectual Virtue a priority in teaching and learning:

-- Intellectual Virtues Academy (Long Beach, California)
+- Intellectual Virtues Academy (Long Beach, California, USA)

 - Rosslyn Academy (Nairobi, Kenya)